dwu359/ml-portfolio-optimization/README.md

 We explored using K-means to cluster 10 of most popular stock indices.
 Although K-means doesn’t select stocks directly, we altered the algorithm to choose the stocks with the minimum volatility for each cluster.
-We estimated our K-values by seeing which datapoints on the graphs were closest to each other.
-Our K-means algorithm for mean returns vs volatility for k=3 selected JPM, NVDA, and VOO, and our K-means algorithm with PCA for k=4 selected JPM, NVDA, TSLA, and VOO.
+We estimated our K-values by seeing which data points on the graphs were closest to each other.
+Our K-means algorithm for mean returns vs volatility for k=3 selected JPM, NVDA, and VOO,and our K-means algorithm with PCA for k=4 selected JPM, NVDA, TSLA, and VOO.
 Since PCA turned out to output quite similar results compared to mean returns vs volatility, this confirmed our assumptions that mean returns and volatility were good measurements to categorize stocks.

 We utilized DBSCAN to improve silhouette score using a similar approach to K-means.
 We chose the minimum number of points per cluster to be 3 since when we